LGBTQ rights in Kansas: Bathroom bans

+SB 244 adds a provision mandating financial and criminal penalties of up to $1,000 for individuals who use a gender-segregated facility in a publicly-owned building which does not match their sex assigned at birth.
+The bill also contains a "bounty hunter" provision allowing private citizens to sue for damages of up to $1,000.

 Public opinion

 Recent opinion polls have shown that support for LGBTQ people across the U.S. state of Kansas is increasing significantly and opposition is decreasing.

 A 2017 Public Religion Research Institute (PRRI) opinion poll found that 57% of Kansas residents supported same-sex marriage, while 37% opposed it and 6% were unsure.
 Additionally, 67% supported an anti-discrimination law covering sexual orientation and gender identity.
 26% were opposed.

 A 2022 Public Religion Research Institute (PRRI) opinion poll found that 69% of Kansas residents supported same-sex marriage, while 30% opposed it and 1% were unsure.
 Additionally, 77% supported an anti-discrimination law covering sexual orientation and gender identity.
 23% were opposed.